 AES67 is a protocol for transmitting audio over a computer network.
-Unlike its contemporaries (Q-Lan, Dante, etc), AES67 is an open standard and is thus implemented in many products.
+Unlike its proprietary contemporaries (eg Q-Lan, Dante), AES67 is an open standard and is thus implemented in many products.

 Q: Does AES67 support redundancy?